9dots/react-todo-mvc/README.md

 ### Add Firebase

+Add the firebase dependency in codesandbox.
 Sign up for a free [firebase](https://firebase.google.com) account.
 Enable the firestore database and google authentication (check the firebase docs for details).
 Set up the project to use your firebase project.

 **Important: Because of codesandbox constantly rebuilding initialize the firebase project in a try catch block!**